salirafi/High-Resolution-Transmission-Spectroscopy-Analysis-of-HD-149026-b/README.md

 1. Run `data_reduction_original.ipynb`.
 It will export the clean data (after SysRem) to `data/hdf5/`.
 2. Run `model_generation.ipynb`.
 It will export the model spectra to `models/`.
 This step can be skipped if the users want to use the already computed models provided in the `models/` folder.
 3. Run `cross_correlation.ipynb` to see the resulting S/N maps.
-4. Run `pre_processing_2.ipynb` to retrieve and constrain the orbital and systemic velocity values.
+4. Run `pre_processing.ipynb` to retrieve and constrain the orbital and systemic velocity values.

 Indeed, the parameter values (e.g., in the data reduction, model generation, or cross-correlation) are tunable and they can be changed by the users.

+Please feel free to contact me (Rafi) via email at salirafi8@gmail.com.